openedx/edx-platform/docs/guides/extension_points.rst

 Open edX platform development follows the `Open-Closed Principle`_: we want Open edX to be an extensible platform that allows developers to build extensions that integrate with the core of the platform.
 This allows the core to remain small, while volatile extensions remain in the periphery.

 As you can see in this document, there are many different ways to integrate with Open edX.
 However, we know that there are still some features/integrations that are not possible today without modifying the core.
 If you have such a need, please consider proposing a new extension point in the core that would make possible the functionality you have in mind.
-When submit a pull request for a new extension point, be sure to include a change to this file to document your new extension point.
+When you submit a pull request for a new extension point, be sure to include a change to this file to document your new extension point.
 (Doing so will also notify reviewers that want to help with making the platform more extensible.)

 .. _Open-Closed Principle: https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle